johnrivelt/autovm/README.md

 ];
 ```

-Then go to PhpMyAdmin and import autovm.sql from your carted database.
+Then go to PhpMyAdmin and import `autovm.sql` from your created database.